MCreator/MCreator/plugins/mcreator-localization/help/default/entity/data_name.md

-This text is the name of the variable.
+This parameter defines the name of this variable.
-It is mainly used with procedure blocks to get or set a value.
+Mainly used with procedure blocks to get or set its value.